polterguy/phosphorusfive/README.md

 * [Documentation for the core](/core/) - The Ajax library, the website and the Active Event design pattern implementation.
 * [Documentation for the plugins](/plugins/) - All _"plugins"_, such as the Hyperlambda keywords, creation of Ajax widgets, etc.

+There also exists [a book](https://github.com/polterguy/phosphorusfive-dox), which is probably the easiest way to start learning
+P5.
+This is a relatively *"interactive book"*, containing links to tutorial videos, and probably the easiest way for you to start learning P5.

 ## About System42

 System42 is really just a folder within the _"/core/p5.webapp/"_ folder in Phosphorus Five.
 It serves 3 purposes.
 First of all it